BattMoTeam/BattMo-graphdoc/_sources/index.rst.txt

 We can use the :code:`printOrderedFunctionCallList` method of the :battmo:`ComputationalGraphTool` class to print the sequence of function calls that is used to update all the variables in the model :battmo:`ThermalModel`, which examplify how we can automatize the assembly.
+The order of the function evaluation is computed from the graph structure.

 .. code::